didclab/CClient/README.md

 `doxygen/` - Contains files for generating documentation.

-`examples/` - Contains sample files demonstrating how to use the One Data Share SDK.
+`examples/` - Contains sample files demonstrating how to use the OneDataShare SDK.
 These files are not part of the main project.

 `include/` - Contains public header files to be exported with the library.